NicBonetto/movie-chirp/README.md

 # [Movie Chirp](https://movie-chirp.herokuapp.com/)

 ### A web app for movie buffs that want a live-stream of non-critic movie reviews.

+This web app is a data-scraping tool used to get Twitter hashtag queries from user input.
+Just enter a search term, and get a live stream of tweets and their sentiment analysis.

+Although this was originally intended for movies, you can search for anything you would like.

 __Live Demo:__ https://movie-chirp.herokuapp.com/

 *Notice: There is a daily limited number of Twitter Stream API requests.*